 10 | $8,623.11 | $2,876.27 | $11,499.38 |

-Totals | $100,000.00 | $14,993.80 | $114.993 |
+Totals | $100,000.00 | $14,993.80 | $114,993.80 |

-Are All PDAs The Same?
+Are All Premium Deposit Accounts the Same?

-The life insurance industry is competitive and as such, insurance companies compete across the board concerning insurance rates, interest rates, and many aspects of their premium deposit accounts.
-Certainly, this competition will benefit consumers so it is important to inquire about and discuss the details and considerations of your premium deposit account.
+The life insurance industry is competitive, and as such, insurance companies compete across the board concerning insurance rates, interest rates, and many aspects of their premium deposit accounts.
+Certainly, this competition will benefit consumers, so it is important to inquire about and discuss the details and considerations of your premium deposit account.
 We recommend that you ask about the following topics:

 - Minimum and maximum number of payments required?